keajs/kea/README.md

 * `components` - react components that are shared between scenes
 * `utils` - javascript utils shared between scenes

-Also, as we strive for simplicity, readability and clarity, we will skip semicolons.
+Side note: as we strive for simplicity, readability and clarity, we will use [JavaScript Standard Style](http://standardjs.com/rules.html) and skip semicolons.
 They are added/removed as needed in the transpiling/minimising stage, and add no value.
 Any "I forgot the semicolon" errors you might be worried about will be caught by the linter anyway.
 (Please install eslint and plugins for your IDE!)

 Here's a typical structure: